service-mocker/service-mocker/ts-compat/README.md

 └── versions.json
 ```

-Check if `service-mocker` is compatible with current installed `typescript`.
+Check if `service-mocker` is compatible with currently installed `typescript`.

 ## Version Mappings